azcodess/house_search/README.md

 file.
 This is done using the ruby gem csv.
 When the results of the search are returned `csv.open()` is called taking the filename, and the preferred separator as arguments.
 After the `.open()` is called a csv file is created and added to the directory.
+In addition the data from the csv file will appear on the terminal displaying it to the user.

 ### Error Handling
 Error handling is done implicitly by the program by catching any invalid input by the user.

 ### User Experience

-When the app is launched the user is greeted with a friendly message asking for their desired suburb they would like to search.
-This is followed by a request for the postcode and then the max price.
-Provided inputs are correct a message will popup detailing the actions just performed saying that the `houses.csv` file will appear in the directory once all data is returned.
+When the app is launched the user is greeted with a friendly message asking to choose one of the four suburbs.
+After the search is completed another prompt comes up to either keep searching or quit.
+If they continue to search they will be taken back to the main menu where they can make their choice again.
+If they choose to leave a farewell message will appear.

 # Implementation Plan